maage/selinux_user_u/README.md

 - logout
 - reboot (kill)

+As most AVC come when resources are created/started or deleted/stopped.
+Usually if you can create/delete a resource you can then use it, so it is quite rare to see AVC otherwise.

 ### systemctl works

 systemctl
 -> no AVC

-Each subsystem should survive start, stop, kill -9 (or similar) without AVC.
+Each subsystem should survive start, stop, kill -9 (or similar unplanned stop) without AVC.

 This kind of continues login/logout.